diekmann/Iptables_Semantics/README.md

 ```
 $ isabelle build -v -d . -o document=pdf Iptables_Semantics_Examples2
 ```
-This needs some hours on my laptop.
+This needs about 1:30h for Iptables_Semantics_Examples and additionally 2h for Iptables_Semantics_Examples2 on my laptop.

 Building the documentation: